-Winthrop Niles Kellogg (1898 – 1972) was a psychologist best known for his study The Ape and the Child, which involved his observations of raising a chimpanzee infant along with his own son.
+Winthrop Niles Kellogg (1898 – 1972) was a psychologist best known for his study The Ape and the Child, which involved his observations of raising a chimpanzee infant along with his son.

-Kellogg and his wife took into their Florida home a female chimpanzee, Gua, seven and a half months old at the time their son, Donald, was ten months old.
+Kellogg and his wife took into their Florida home a female chimpanzee, Gua, seven and a half months old when their son, Donald, was ten months old.
 Their purpose was to learn what similarities and differences would develop between Donald and Gua if treated alike in every detail.

 Gua’s rate of development was much faster than the boy’s, especially in the motor skills of climbing and jumping.
-She also learned to respond to a total of ninety-five words and phrases such as ‘kiss Donald’, ‘shake hands’, ‘show me your nose’.
-She never could learn to utter words or phrases other than to make known her wishes through grunts and squeals.
-Her toilet training was appreciably slower than the control achieved by the boy.
+She also learned to respond to ninety-five words and phrases such as ‘kiss Donald,’ ‘shake hands,’ and ‘show me your nose.’
+However, she never learned to utter words or phrases other than to make known her wishes through grunts and squeals.
+Gua’s toilet training was appreciably slower than the control achieved by the boy.